StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

     let input_definitions: [PatchNodePortDefinition]
     let output_definitions: [PatchNodePortDefinition]
 }
 struct PatchNodePortDefinition {
     let label: String
     let strict_type: String
 }
 ```
 More details on to create this payload:
 * Make sure `javascript_source_code` uses the same exact function, but changes the function name to `evaluate(…)`
 * `title` is a user-friendly, concise description of the node
 * For each port definition, `label` stores a short, user-friendly label description of a port.
 * The length of `input_definitions` must exactly match the length of input ports expected in the `evaluate` function signature, and `output_definitions` length must exactly match the length of output ports returned by `evaluate`.
 * `strict_type` refers to the type (i.e. number, text, etc) of values processed at that port, which will not change for the lifetime of that port’s definition.
-Check out the Value Types Glossary section below for a full list of supported types.
+Check out the "`PortValue` Example Payloads" section below for a full list of supported types.
 ### Extracting Native Patch Nodes
-A "native" patch node is any patch node defined outside the scope of the JavaScript source code.
-They are invoked inside `updateLayerInputs` by calling keys upon a `NATIVE_STITCH_PATCH_FUNCTIONS` dictionary.
-In the same manner JavaScript patch nodes are created based on invocations inside `updateLayerInputs`, do the same for native patches.
+A "native" patch node is any patch node invoked inside `updateLayerInputs` by calling keys upon a `NATIVE_STITCH_PATCH_FUNCTIONS` dictionary.
+Each invocation of this dictionary requires a native patch node to be created.
+The full list of native patch nodes is provided below under "Native Stitch Patches"."
 For example each time `NATIVE_STITCH_PATCH_FUNCTIONS["dragInteraction || Patch"]` is invoked, create a new "native" patch node, like so:
 ```
 {